Lindsey Vonn is 'confident' she can race at Olympics despite ruptured ACL in left knee

-Vonn said on Tuesday the damage to her left knee was a “completely ruptured” ACL, bone bruising “plus meniscal damage.”
+Vonn said that the damage to her left knee was a “completely ruptured” ACL, bone bruising “plus meniscal damage.”

 After three days of physical therapy and doctors' advice, Vonn tried skiing on Tuesday.
 She did not appear to be limping as she entered and exited a news conference.